rgl/sonarqube-vagrant/README.md

 This will:

 * Install a SonarQube instance and configure it through its [Web API](https://docs.sonarsource.com/sonarqube-community-build/extension-guide/web-api/).
+  * Configure the `sonar-users` group to not create projects.
+Instead, only administrators should be able to create them.
+  * Create and configure the `sonar-scanner` user and grant it permissions to analyze projects (they are actually inherited from the `sonar-users` group).
+  * Create and analyze example projects.
 * Install PostgreSQL as a database server for SonarQube.
 * Install nginx as a proxy to SonarQube.
 * Install iptables firewall.